To buy a new climbing rope is pretty similar to getting a mobile phone contract. There are numerous types for seemingly endless uses.

 - UIAA falls: Double strand 12 with 80 kg

-Twin ropes are only usable for specialists.
-They are used when every Gramm is important – usually in extreme rock, mixed or ice climbing routes.
+Twin ropes should only be used by specialists.
+They are used when every gram counts – usually in extreme rock, mixed or ice climbing routes.
 They are exclusively used with double strands, as the danger of the ropes tearing is otherwise to high.
-In second climbing you also have to exclusively secure with double strand.
-Also, you should take care that the strands are always inserted parallel into the anchors.
+When seconding, you also have to exclusively secure with double strand.
+You should make sure that the strands are always inserted parallel into the anchors.

 These are ropes that are sold in short lengths and are mostly used to support the psyche – especially with children.
 The rope strength (approx. 8 mm) is sufficient to support small slips or to pull yourself up – but definitely not more.
 Although every half or single rope is more universal in its uses, they are not sold in such short lengths.